Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages – 1941-1942:

-In the middle of Aug.-1942 she can be found among the ships in the Halfiax-U.K. Convoy HX 203, and is mentioned in the westbound Convoy ON 127, which left Liverpool for New York on Sept.
-4, but she returned to port, later joining ON 129* (left Liverpool on Sept.
-11), but again returned to port, then eventually got away with ON 131*, which left Liverpool on Sept.
+Skipping now to Aug.
+16-1942, when we find her among the ships in the Halifax-U.K. Convoy HX 203, crude oil for Manchester.
+She's also mentioned in the westbound Convoy ON 127, departing Liverpool for New York on Sept.
+4 (several Norwegian ships were torpedoed, follow the link for details), but she put back to Clyde with engine problems, and from there, she later joined ON 129* (originated in Liverpool on Sept.
+11), but again returned to port.
+She eventually got away with ON 131*, which sailed from Liverpool on Sept.
 18 and arrived New York, Vardefjell's destination, on Oct.
-4. The following month she was one of several Norwegian ships in Convoy HX 216, departing New York City on Nov.
-19-1942, arriving Liverpool on Dec.
-6. Vardefjell had a cargo of fuel oil and sailed in station 42, bound for Clyde f. o. (it looks like this cargo was meant for North Africa - see next paragraph).
+4. Commodore had been in Abraham Lincoln.
+Vardefjell subsequently remained in New York for several weeks (Page 3), until she on Nov.
+19 joined Convoy HX 216.
+She had a cargo of fuel oil and sailed in station 42, bound for Clyde for orders, with arrival there Dec.
+4 (it looks like this cargo was meant for North Africa - see next paragraph).

 A Backwards Voyage with Half a Ship - 1942:

 On Dec.
-18 a British aircraft flew in over the wreckage, but soon took off.
+18, a British aircraft flew in over the wreckage, but soon took off.
 2 days later another 2 planes appeared and circled for 2 hours without making contact.
-Before they departed they dropped 2 red "smoke bombs", but no-one knew what this meant.
-On the 22nd a Sunderland aircraft came in low, signalling in morse code to them, but again nobody understood what they meant, and a couple of hours later the plane took off, then returned that evening, dropping red lights.
+Before they departed they dropped 2 red "smoke bombs", but no one knew what this meant.
+On the 22nd a Sunderland aircraft came in low, signalling in morse code to them, but again nobody understood what it meant, and the plane took off a couple of hours later, then returned that evening, dropping red lights.
 Naturally, the exhausted men hoped that this meant help was on its way.

 When land was spotted on the night leading up to Christmas Eve, Halvorsen guessed it to be either Ireland or Scotland, and so it was that some fishermen at Vaag (Faroe Islands) on Christmas Eve encountered half a tanker sailing backwards.
 When the rescuers came closer and hailed them in Danish the 29 survivors of Vardefjell learned they had, in fact, reached the Faroe Islands.
-The fishermen took the seamen to port, and that same afternoon S/S Smiril transported the 2nd engineer back to the wreck in the hopes of being able to take her to shore, but this failed.
+The fishermen took the seamen to port, and that same afternoon S/S Smiril transported the 2nd engineer back to the wreck in the hopes of being able to take it to shore, but this failed.
 The weather was too bad the following day to repeat the attempt, but on Dec.
 26 the 2nd and 3rd engineers were again taken out to search for the ship, this time without finding it at all.
 However, subsequent attempts must have succeeded because Vardefjell was taken in tow to Kirkwall, and later to Sunderland; it was even possible to save 3000 tons of her oil.
+According to Page 3 of the archive documents, she arrived Kirkwall in tow on Jan.
+5-1943, remaining there until Febr.
+22, when she proceeded to Methil, then Tyne.

 Crew List: